-Thus far, 16 clients (6F, 10M) have purchased 87 lessons.
+For 2013, 16 clients (6F, 10M) have purchased 91 lessons.
 Only 5 lessons (6%) were "one-time" -- clearly, customers are requesting repeat business.
-Over 60% of this year's teaching time has been with four clients.
-This summer's SAT "retaker's" Math rank progressed 15 percentiles (on October 5th) -- way more gain than for most retakers (a few percentiles or less).
+Over 60% of the year's teaching time has been with four clients.
+The summer's SAT "retaker's" Math rank progressed 15 percentiles (on October 5th) -- way more gain than for most retakers (a few percentiles or less).
 A 2nd test-prep client nearly doubled his exam score (in early November) to qualify for mechanics school training.
-A scholarship athlete who aims to pass a business calculus course has scored "C" or better -- 89% most recently -- on this Fall's tests.
+A scholarship athlete who aimed to pass a business calculus course has scored "C" or better -- 89% most recently -- on the Fall term's tests.
 Client #4 is working to get through high-school advanced algebra, with the two most recent exams scoring "B's."

-Physics and chemistry sessions with 5 college women comprised 15% of client subjects.
+Physics and chemistry sessions with 5 college women comprised 10% of client subjects.
 Advanced algebra and pre-cal made up about another 15%.
-Business calculus, diff. equations, discrete integration, multi-variable calculus, econ and accounting totaled 25%.
-Finally, the remaining 45% of tutoring was admissions-test "prepping" -- by far, 2013's main activity.
+Business calculus, diff. equations, discrete integration, multi-variable calculus, econ and accounting totaled 30%.
+Finally, the remaining 45% of tutoring was admissions-test "prepping" -- 2013's main activity.

 HIGH-STAKES TEST PREP

 Too much test time is wasted fooling with equations and calculators.
 Signs can be missed, fractions inverted, and wrong buttons pushed.
 Students will learn how to "re-frame" the test questions, avoiding the unproductive "reflex" of jumping "headlong" into equations.
-My tools are a few, key principles and a couple of back-up "safety nets."
+Key tools are a few principles and a couple of back-up "safety nets."
 Math clients will practice applying these tools on every test problem.

 Two psychological traps hurt scores: overconfidence on "easy" questions, and changing answers to tough problems.
 The remedies?
 Double-checking easy answers (you have time), and keeping your first guesses UNLESS there's a REASON to change answers.
 (Note: "Feelings" are NOT reasons -- retain your initial response).